InventionConventionSpinOff/Spinoff/README.md

 Now that we look back at Spin Off, we see how far we’ve come.
 The obstacles we’ve overcome, the moments that challenged us, and the progress we didn’t always recognize while it was happening.

-When we first started, it was just an idea: a soccer ball that could measure performance.
+When we first started, it was just an idea, a soccer ball that could measure performance.
 But turning that idea into something real was far from simple.
 There were moments when the data didn’t make sense, when our system failed in ways we didn’t expect, and when we had to step back and rethink everything we had built.
-At times, it felt like we were going in circles—fixing one problem only to discover another.
+At times, it felt like we were going in circles, fixing one problem only to discover another.

 But looking back, those moments weren’t setbacks in the way we first saw them.
 They were part of the process.
 Every error forced us to understand our system more deeply, every failure pushed us to improve our design, and every revision brought us one step closer to something that actually worked.